mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Each node in a ratchet tree contains up to three values:

-* An octet string "seed" (optional)
+* A secret octet string (optional)
 * A DH private key (optional)
 * A DH public key

-To compute the private values (seed and private key) for a given node, one must first know the private key from one of its children, and the public key from the other child.
+To compute the private values (secret and private key) for a given node, one must first know the private key from one of its children, and the public key from the other child.
 Then the value of the parent is computed as follows:

-* seed = DH(L, R)
+* secret = DH(L, R)
-* private, public = Derive-Key-Pair(seed)
+* private, public = Derive-Key-Pair(secret)

 Ratchet trees are constructed as left-balanced trees, defined such that each parent node's key pair is derived from the Diffie-Hellman shared secret of its two child nodes.
-To compute the root seed and private key, a participant must know the public keys of nodes in its own copath, as well as its own leaf private key.
+To compute the root secret and private key, a participant must know the public keys of nodes in its own copath, as well as its own leaf private key.

 For example, the ratchet tree consisting of the private keys (A, B, C, D)